caboodle-tech/map-area/README.md

 ### Is there a demo?

-You must of not read this page: [CLICK HERE TO SEE A DEMO](https://caboodle-tech.github.io/map-area/index.html).
+You must not have read this page: [CLICK HERE TO SEE A DEMO](https://caboodle-tech.github.io/map-area/index.html).